 While this is not an everyday occurrence—it usually happens around the holidays or during other periods of celebration—it comes as a big surprise to most people who never expected that their rights could be violated in this way.
 If the police have obtained a search warrant against you, it doesn’t matter if you’ve refused to take the breathalyzer or blood test.
 They will draw blood and send it for analysis.

-Contact our Dallas law office to speak with a defense lawyer about saving your driver's license and what to do if you have been charged with DWI.
+Contact our law office to speak with a Dallas DWI lawyer about saving your driver's license and what to do if you have been charged with DWI.